fxboxed/eugo/content/france/specials/families/_index.md

 type = 'targeted'
 layout = 'targeted'
 tags = ['family resorts']
-image = "/imgs/france/families-thumb.webp"
-alt_txt = "Family enjoying a resort pool under sunny skies in France."
+batch = "Top Family Resorts in France" image = "/imgs/france/families-thumb.webp" alt_txt = "Family enjoying a resort pool under sunny skies in France."
 +++

-## Top Family Resorts in France 2025
+## Top Family Resorts in France

 Are you dreaming of a family getaway to France in 2025?
 Look no further!